tw-haiven/haiven-mcp-server/docs/AUTHENTICATION.md

 ### Common Issues

 **401 Unauthorized**:
-- **Session cookies**: Check if your session cookie is valid, try logging in again
-- **API keys**: Check if your API key is valid and not expired (24-hour limit)
+- **API keys**: Check if your API key is valid and not expired
-- Generate a fresh session cookie or API key
+- Generate a fresh API key from the Haiven web interface

 **403 Forbidden**:
 - Your user might not have access to the required APIs